-For dates/times/locations of upcoming events, please see the most current issue of our newsletter.
+For dates/times/locations/descriptions of upcoming events, please visit our pre-health blog.

 WOW Pre-Health Orientation / Health Careers 101

 For new incoming students, held during WOW.
 This presentation covers how to start out on the right foot at Cal Poly as a pre-health student.